adinsa/oauth2-w-oidc/README.md

     ```
     $ mvn clean package -Dserver.port=8000 -Dclient.port=8001
     ```

     If packaging locally is not an option or you run into errors with local packaging, you can use Docker to build the packages:

     ```
     $  docker run --rm -it -v $(pwd):/external -w /external maven mvn package
     ```
+    This will build the war files in the docker container and save them to the current directory on the host.
+The container will be disposed after the build completes.

 2. Run: